peurpdapeurp/ndn-lite-android-support-library/README.md

 II.
 INSTALLATION
 ------------------------------------------------------------------------------------------------

+***NOTE: You should clone the repository with the --recursive option; see section b) of installation for why.

+a) Using the NDN Lite Android Support library for your Android application

 If you would like to use the ndn-lite-android-support-library in your Android application, you can follows these steps (it is assumed that you are using Android Studio):